Sir-Benjamin-source/SentinelAct/03_revenue_model.md

 We just showed them sixty-nine billion dollars a year currently being stolen in plain sight.
 Let the thieves pay the republic instead of the reverse.”*
 — Sir Benjamin, 2025

+This is not a dream.
+This is an accounting error they have refused to correct.